Jyny/Microprocessor-2014-Spring-Q3/README.md

 ====================================

 To compile successful the Q3.c in keil C
-You will need a license to upgrade from original free limited edition
+(beacause of the code size in free edition is limited in 2K) You will need a license to upgrade from original free limited edition

 You can get PSN key here: